instagram-replica/instagram-backend/README.md

 ## Architecture

 ### HTTP Server
 A Netty server accepts HTTP requests on port `8080`.
-This server receives an HTTP `POST` request, parses its JSON payload, makes sure the user is authenticated, uploads media file(s) _(if any)_ to a media server & injects the returned URL(s) into the JSON payload, stamps the payload with a UUID & forwards it to a RabbitMQ queue using the `requests_mapping.properties` file, and then it waits for a response with the same UUID & returns to the user when it gets a response with a matching UUID.
+This server receives an HTTP `POST` request, parses its JSON payload, makes sure the user is authenticated, uploads media file(s) _(if any)_ to a media server & injects the returned URL(s) into the JSON payload, stamps the payload with a UUID & forwards it to a RabbitMQ queue using the `requests_mapping.properties` file, then it waits for a response with the same UUID and returns to the user when it gets a response with a matching UUID.

 ### Services
 Each service consists of an RMQ consumer, RMQ producer & an `ExecutorService`.
 Each service also has its own unique request & response queue.